-RE: SB 48
+RE: HB0018

-Dear Chairman Garrity:
+Dear Chairwoman Berger:

-The Voice on the Net (VON) Coalition, which represents the nation's leading companies developing and delivering voice innovations over the Internet, writes to express its thanks to you and your committee for your consideration of SB 48 and urge its passage.
-In particular, we support the policy that Internet Protocol-enabled services and Voice over Internet Protocol (VoIP) services should not be subject to regulation by the New Hampshire Public Utilities Commission.
+The Voice on the Net (VON) Coalition, which represents the nation's leading companies developing and delivering voice innovations over the Internet, writes to express its thanks for your efforts concerning HB 0018.
+In particular, we appreciate your proposal to ensure that Internet Protocol-enabled services are not subject to regulation as telecommunications services.

 IP communications can be a force for increased competition, a platform for innovation, a driver for broadband deployment and a vehicle for continued economic growth.
-In fact, with the right policies, IP communications competition can save New Hampshire consumers millions of dollars annually - putting real money back into consumers' pockets when they really need it.
-Further, by harnessing IP communications as a broadband driver (since, for example, VoIP calls are carried over broadband connections), increased broadband adoption in New Hampshire will create jobs as the country works its way out of these difficult economic times.
+In fact, with the right policies, IP communications competition can save Wyoming consumers millions of dollars annually - putting real money back into consumers' pockets when they really need it.
+Further, by harnessing IP communications as a broadband driver (since, for example, VoIP calls are carried over broadband connections), increased broadband adoption in Wyoming will create jobs as the country works its way out of these difficult economic times.

-To help ensure that New Hampshire consumers can benefit from these transformative Internet communications services, SB 48 clarifies that Internet Protocol-enabled service and VoIP are not subject to state regulation related to the entry, rates or terms of service.
-The bill maintains the status quo regarding other statutory provisions, including any currently applicable taxes, 911 fees or laws that apply to other business in the state.
+To help ensure that Wyoming consumers can benefit from these transformative Internet Protocol enabled services, HB0018 clarifies that Internet Protocol-enabled services are not telecommunication or subject to state regulation.
+The bill maintains the status quo regarding other statutory provisions, including any currently applicable fees or assessments that may apply to Internet Protocol enabled services.

-By adopting these provisions, New Hampshire would join federal policymakers and more than 22 states that have recognized that to unleash the vast benefits that IP communications can deliver, the service should not be subject to a potential patchwork of conflicting state regulatory models.
-These provisions are particularly important for consumers living in rural New Hampshire who may not yet enjoy the benefits of broadband and voice competition.
+By adopting these provisions, Wyoming would join federal policymakers and more than 25 states that have recognized that to unleash the vast benefits that Internet Protocol enabled services can deliver, the service should not be subject to a potential patchwork of conflicting state regulatory models.
+These provisions are particularly important for consumers living in rural Wyoming who may not yet enjoy the benefits of broadband and voice competition.